 It's easy to make a mistake when you are in a job interview.
 Being under the spotlight of an interviewer's attention can make you nervous, causing you to misspeak.

 Worst of all, sometimes, you might not even realize you have gone awry.
 For instance, some job seekers may not realize that it isn't acceptable to walk into an interview with a cup of coffee or a bottle of water—doing so is just a bit too casual for an interview setting.

-Some of the interview mistakes made most frequently should be obvious, others aren't as clear, especially if you haven't interviewed much or in a while.
-Here are the top 50 most common interview mistakes to review so you can avoid making them.
+Some of the interview mistakes made most frequently should be obvious, but others aren't as clear, especially if you haven't interviewed much or in a while.

 Top 50 Interview Mistakes